 31print("merged task vector:", [round(float(x), 2) for x in merged])1matches_expected: True

 DARE randomly drops entries from each task vector and rescales the survivors before a downstream merge.
-The rescaling preserves an entry's expected delta under the random mask; it does not by itself prove that the resulting model preserves a capability.
+The rescaling preserves an entry's expected delta under the random mask; it doesn't by itself prove that the resulting model preserves a capability.

 The paper studies redundancy in supervised fine-tuning (SFT) deltas and reports that its evaluated models can often tolerate dropping 90% of delta entries, and in some cases 99%, before merging.
 Its size ablation reports that WizardMath-70B remains effective at a 99% drop rate while the evaluated 7B and 13B variants fail there.[8]
 Treat that as experimental evidence for the paper's SFT models, not a default density setting for a new merge.
 DARE is a sparsification step, not a complete merge recipe: sparsified task vectors still need a merger such as averaging or TIES.